fabricjs/fabric.js/CONTRIBUTING.md

 ## 🚧🎢 Developing 💡✨

 1. 🍴 Fork the repository
-1. 💾 Clone your fork to your machine
+1. 💾 Clone your 🍴 to your 💻
-1. 🕹️ Install dependencies: `npm i --include=dev`
+1. Install dependencies 🕹️ `npm i --include=dev`

 ### 🧭 Prototyping
 `.codesandbox/templates` contains templates for **INSTANT** out-of-the-box prototyping.\